 This masters degree will:

-- enhance your understanding of key concepts and ideas dealt with in the professional and academic literature relevant to TESOL
+- deepen your understanding of key concepts and ideas related to second/foreign language teaching

 This masters degree provides the opportunity to: